 Independent study will foster in you the ability to identify your own learning needs and determine which areas you need to focus on to become proficient in your subject area.
 This is an important transferable skill and will help to prepare you for the transition to working life.

 Assessment is typically by a mixture of examination and coursework, but some modules are assessed entirely on coursework.
 Coursework may take the form of essays, diaries, case-studies or book reviews.
-Some modules, such as Architecture in London, and British Horror use screen or slide tests as part of their assessment.
+Some modules use screen or slide tests as part of their assessment.
 Oral presentations may also contribute to your overall mark.
 You will be provided with feedback to help you improve your performance and understanding of the subject.
 In the final year you will have the opportunity to work on a special subject research dissertation.
 These special subject modules are worth half your final year mark and allow you to work closely on primary source material and carry out your own research in a specialised area which particularly interests you.

 You can either take out a Tuition Fee Loan (see Funding section below) to pay your fees or, if you are paying them yourself, you can pay in instalments.